 I always have a rule of thumb “if it takes more than an hour to solve, it deserves sharing”, and that’s always been the story of my blogs over the last decade plus.
 The biggest struggle is finding the time to sit down, pull all my notes together, and sharing it with the larger IT community.
-With a holiday weekend and time off, since I’m not WORKING working, I figured why not start a fun series in the Microsoft Modern Workplace space I spend most of my time architecting, deploying & speaking about!
+With the Thanksgiving 2019 holiday weekend and time off (and I’m not WORKING working), time to dig into the Microsoft Modern Workplace space I spend most of my time architecting, deploying & speaking about!

 To meet the prerequisites for the SCCM Co-Management story, Hybrid AD and Intune registered devices for MDM are necessary; see: